dkleva/bareos/docs/manuals/en/new_main_reference/source/general.rst

 To get Bareos up and running quickly, the author recommends that you first scan the Terminology section below, then quickly review the next chapter entitled
-:ref:`The Current State of Bareos StateChapter`, then the :ref:`Installing Bareos InstallChapter`, the :ref:`Getting Started with Bareos QuickStartChapter`, which will give you a quick overview of getting Bareos running.
-After which, you should proceed to the chapter
-:ref:`How to Configure Bareos ConfigureChapter`, and finally the chapter on
+:ref:`StateChapter The Current State of Bareos`, then the :ref:`InstallChapter Installing Bareos`, the :ref:`QuickStartChapter Getting Started with Bareos`, which will give you a quick overview of getting Bareos running.
+After which, you should proceed to the chapter :ref:`ConfigureChapter How to Configure Bareos`, and finally the chapter on
-:ref:`Running Bareos TutorialChapter`.
+:ref:`TutorialChapter Running Bareos`.

 Terminology
 -----------